-ON THIS PAGE: You will learn about the different treatments doctors use for people with the most common types of HIV/AIDS-related cancers.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with the most common types of HIV/AIDS-related cancers.
 Use the menu to see other pages.

-This section tells you the treatments that are the standard of care for these types of cancer.
+This section explains the types of treatments that are the standard of care for HIV/AIDS-related cancers.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
-To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatment.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Descriptions of the common types of treatments used for HIV/AIDS-related cancers are listed below by general treatment and then listed by type of cancer.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.